terça-feira, 28 de dezembro de 2010

 Is Christmas only a religious holiday?

 Certainly, for practicing Christians around the world, Christmas is one the most important holiday of the year.
 However, in modern times traditional Christmas festivities have become much less related to the Christ story.
 Examples of these other traditions include: Santa Claus, Rudolf the Red Nose Reindeer and others.
+Why is Christmas so important?

 There are two reasons: